LingYunZhi/gbxemu/vbam/trunk/doc/ReadMe.MFC.txt

 - Improve automatic 64k/128k flash save detection
  - Pokémon Emerald hangs with white screen when no save state exists and wrong flash size is selected

-- Remove 16 bit hack for filters
- - Not compatible to software motion blur (display corruption)

 - Add selection for compressed archives with more than one ROM in them